 2. Keep them simple and direct

 It may be tempting to use a flashy design to increase engagement with fundraising messages, but this probably won’t help you in the long run, Fundraising IP noted.
 This also refers to the language you use.
-Rather than writing some artful prose on your nonprofits mission, consider simply using bullet points to list some quick facts.
+Rather than writing some artful prose on the mission of your nonprofit, consider simply using bullet points to list some quick facts.
 Donors should be able to quickly ascertain the basics after a cursory glance.
-Resorting to attention-grabbing or overfly flowery techniques could just end of clouding your message.
+Resorting to attention-grabbing or overfly flowery techniques could just end up clouding your message.

 3. Provide the information donors need

-When it comes down to it, recipients usually need some information before they can make a decision to contribute.
-An article in Fundraiser Help runs down a number of common reasons nonprofits are unsuccessful in fundraising.
+When it comes down to it, recipients usually need some information before they can decide to contribute.
+An article in Fundraiser Help runs down several common reasons nonprofits are unsuccessful in fundraising.
 Most commonly, fundraisers are not giving out the data that donors need to feel confident in their decision to contribute.
 For starters, what does the organization do?
 Just as importantly, what will they use the donor’s money for?
 To address these types of questions, it’s a good idea to utilize some data that demonstrates previous successes in the nonprofit’s area of interest.
 Donation management platforms and business intelligence software can make it easier for nonprofits to collect this information and share it with potential donors.

 4. Consistency of communication

 When donors receive your message, will they know who you are, or will they wonder where you’ve been for the past year?
 To keep donors engaged, you need to send out consistent communications, whether these are simply providing updates on the state of the organization or providing thank-you for previous contributions.
 A solid donation management platform can make it easier to keep track of what messages a specific donor has received and at what point.